-- approach has been accomplished. - 2.
-Counsel must rise when addressing the Court, and when the Court or the jury enters or leaves the courtroom, unless directed otherwise. - 3.
-Counsel must address all remarks to the Court.
-Counsel must not address the Courtroom Deputy Clerk, the court reporter, persons in the audience, or opposing counsel.
-Any request to re-read questions or answers shall be addressed to the Court.
+- questions or answers shall be addressed to the Court.
 Counsel must ask the Court's permission to speak with opposing counsel. - 4.
-Counsel must not address or refer to witnesses or parties by first names alone, except for witnesses who are below age fourteen (14). - 5.
-Counsel must not offer a stipulation unless counsel have conferred with opposing counsel and have verified that the stipulation will be acceptable. - 6.
+Counsel must not address or refer to witnesses or parties by first names alone, except for witnesses who are below age fourteen (14). - Counsel must not offer a stipulation unless counsel have conferred with opposing counsel and have verified that the stipulation will be acceptable. - 6.
 Counsel must not leave counsel table to confer with any person in the back of the courtroom without the Court's permission. - 7.
 Counsel must not make facial expressions, nod, shake their heads, comment, or otherwise exhibit in any way any agreement, disagreement, or other opinion or belief concerning the testimony of a witness or argument by opposing counsel.
 Counsel shall instruct their clients and witnesses not to engage in such conduct. - 8.
-Counsel must never speak to jurors under any circumstance, and must not speak to cocounsel, opposing counsel, witnesses, or clients if the conversation can be overheard by jurors.
+Counsel must never speak to jurors under any circumstance, and must not speak to co-counsel, opposing counsel, witnesses, or clients if the conversation can be overheard by jurors.
 Counsel must instruct their clients and witnesses to avoid such conduct. - 9.
 Where a party has more than one lawyer, only one attorney may conduct the direct or cross-examination of a particular witness or make objections as to that witness. - 10.
 Bottled water is permitted in the courtroom.
 Food and other beverages are not permitted.
 Cell phones must be silenced or may be confiscated.